shawna-p/mysterious-messenger/docs/chatrooms.rst

     msg r "These can be combined with other fonts and effects, too!" glow curly big

 You can also use your own bubbles with the ``msg`` CDS, or modify it so that characters can use each other's special speech bubbles.
-See [[INSERT LINK HERE]] for more on custom special bubbles and fonts.
+See :ref:`Custom Fonts and Bubbles` for more on custom special bubbles and fonts.

 Images
 ^^^^^^